Second screen

-A second screen involves the use of a computing device to provide a different viewing experience for content on another device.

-The term commonly refers to the use of such devices to provide interactive features, like posts on social media platforms that take input from the audience during a broadcast, such as a television program.
-This type of technology is designed to keep the audience engaged with whatever they are watching. and has been found to support social television and generate an online conversation around specific content.
+A second screen involves the use of a secondary computing device to provide a different viewing experience for content on another device.
+The term commonly refers to the use of devices to provide interactive features, like posts on social media platforms that take input from the audience during a broadcast, such as a television program.
+This type of technology is designed to keep the audience engaged with what they are watching and has been found to support social television and generate an online conversation around specific content.
 It is a type of screen casting technology that allows a smartphone or tablet to display its contents on another screen.
 A second screen can also refer to having multiple monitors connected to a computer.

 Analysis

-Several studies show a clear tendency to use a device while watching television.
-They also show a greater frequency of tablet and smartphone usage when watching television.
+Several studies show a tendency to use another device while watching television, such as a tablet or smartphone.
 Other studies distinguish a higher percentage of comments or posts on social networks about the content that is being watched (Nielsen ratings).
-Other studies show new user behaviours when consuming content via multiple devices.
-Hay-at & Samuel-Azran (2017) have demonstrated the interplay between using devices while watching television and online political discourse.

-Besides the benefits of keeping the audience engaged in multiple ways (polling, chatting, background information about content and participants, etc.) and generating revenue via advertising, a second screen can be an effective metering solution to get information about the audience.
-Being more far-reaching and inexpensive, a second screen may replace people meters in the future.
+Benefits include keeping the audience engaged (via polling, chatting, providing additional information about content, and participants, etc.) and generating revenue via advertising.
+Second screens can be used as a metering solution to get information about the audience.